Constraints on the dark matter annihilation from Fermi-LAT observation of M31: Gamma ray flux from DM annihilation in M31

-where the integral is computed along the line of sight (l.o.s.), $W(E_{\gamma})$ and $J(\theta)$ represent the particle physics factor and the astrophysical factor respectively, $m_{\chi}$ is the DM particle mass, $\langle\sigma v\rangle$ is the velocity averaged pair annihilation cross section and $\rho_{\rm DM}$ denotes the DM density distribution.
+where the integral is computed along the line of sight (l.o.s.), $W(E)$ and $J(\theta)$ represent the energy and spatial dependent parts, $m_{\chi}$ is the mass of the DM particle, $\langle\sigma v\rangle$ is the velocity weighted average pair annihilation cross section, $dN_{\gamma}/dE$ is the energy spectrum of $\gamma$-rays for one annihilation which is computed with the Pythia simulation code \cite{2006JHEPSjstrand}, and $\rho_{\rm DM}(r)$ denotes the DM density distribution.

-The energy spectrum of $\gamma$-rays for one annihilation is given by $dN_{\gamma}/dE$, which is calculated with Pythia simulation code ~\cite{2006JHEPSjstrand}.
-Beside the $\gamma$-ray photons directly produced through DM annihilation, there could be secondary emission through inverse Compton scattering (ICS) off the background radiation field from the DM induced electrons/positrons.
-For the major discussion of this work we will neglect the ICS component and present the conservative results.
-However, we will give a short discussion about the effects when including the ICS component at the end of Sec.
-4.